choobot/choo-pos-backend/README.md

 ## Live Demo
 - https://choo-pos-backend.herokuapp.com

+## Testing with Postman
+- Open Postman App, import `postman/choo-pos.postman_collection.json` to your collections, import `postman/choo-pos-prod.postman_environment.json` to your environments and make sure it's selected
+- Open Web Browser to https://choo-pos-backend.herokuapp.com/user/login?callback=/dummy
+- Login with your LINE Account
+- It will redirect back to https://choo-pos-backend.herokuapp.com/dummy?visa=VISA_VALUE
+- Copy `VISA_VALUE` e.g. `c2d5c7eb-e167-4221-8793-77a5d752c94c`
+- Open Postman, open `Get Token` request, and then replace `visa` query parameter by `VISA_VALUE`, adn then send request, it will response back with your token
+- Now you can call the other requests - `User`, `Get All Product`, `Create Product`, `Get All User Log`, `Update Cart`, and `Logout`

 ## Prerequisites for Development
 - Mac or Linux which can run shell script
 - Docker